natalynyu/reservation-system-back-end/README.md

 Technologies Used: Ruby and Ruby on Rails

 Unsolved Problems for Future Iterations:
-* Creating a dropdown for machines instead of letting users type in the machine name
 * Prevent users from making reservations 1 year in advance
 * Improve styling using Bootstrap